telerik/kendo-ui-builder/docs/index.md

 * The [custom code]({% slug extendingcode_kuib %}) represents the extension point for customizing the backend of the application.
 * The [custom views]({% slug extendingviews_kuib %}) represent the extension points for customizing the views of the application.
 * The [custom components]({% slug extendingcomponents_kuib %}) represent the extension points for customizing the components of the application.

-## Approaches for Building Applications

-The data definitions of the application are stored in JSON metadata that is separate from the UI implementation.
-The metadata is then used by the integrated Generator to compile the HTML5, CSS, and JavaScript files that are built for and used by the application.
-The generation of the application also allows you to immediately preview the project in the Builder by applying live data.
-For further development testing and production, you can then deploy the application to separate web servers.

-To create functional views within one or more modules, you need to include a set of Kendo UI or custom components.
-Each module can contain one or more user-defined (custom) views and, depending on the data you want to render, you can bind each view to one or more data sources.
-The Builder allows you to define multiple data providers for an application&mdash;depending on the specific view, you can select one or more data providers and bind that view to a portion of the data or to all the data from a data source.
-As a result, some views can be bound to one data source at a time while others can be bound to multiple data sources.

-By using their corresponding properties, you can configure the [modules]({% slug modulesoverview_kuib %}) and their [views]({% slug viewsoverview_kuib %}), and the [data providers]({% slug dataprovidersoverview_kuib %}) and their [data sources]({% slug datasources_kuib %}).
-These properties help define the application metadata which is separately saved for each module and data provider that you define.

-You can also customize each view through code extensions, which manage its event handlers, and the custom sections in the view layout.
-Other available extension points relate to the customization of themes, CSS, and components.

 ## Suggested Links